Home

 The brackets to fit the optical replacement distributor pick-up are cheap and flimsy—mine broke at 4000 rpm with a frightening BANG.
 I thought the engine was destroyed!
 The brackets had moved causing complete shutdown of ignition and 12 cylinders worth of fuel/air went straight into a red-hot exhaust pipe and blew the silencer!

-Here’s how I overcame the problems.
+Here’s how I overcame the problems of fitting the Crane XR700.
 Ed Sowell has described the way he did it on his web site (see Links page).
 Both methods have for and against arguments, but mine fits in well with the vacuum advance modifications I had in mind (see "Ignition Mods.
 Pages").
 It also gives more adjustability.

-They way I did it also reinforces an area of the pick-up carrier that is weak where the screws holding the pick-up go in (mine had split).
+They way I did it also reinforces an area of the pick-up carrier that is weak where the screws holding the pick-up go in (mine had already split).
 It gives the screws a lot more material to bite into.
-However, my method is a little more involved than Ed's.
-The modern-day ultimate solution would be a distributorless system with multi-pack coils and programmable advance/retard etc. Electromotive (USA) do one but I don’t know if they have any dealers in the UK, or if there are any UK manufacturers of such a system.
-It would also be far more costly.
+However, my method is a little more involved than Ed Sowell's.
+Of course, the modern-day ultimate solution would be a distributorless system with multi-pack coils and programmable advance/retard etc. Electromotive (USA) do one but I don’t know if they have any dealers in the UK.
+I've heard of some owners who have used a "Megasquirt" controller and a home-built system from used components, but that is further than I want to go right now.

 My installation. (see "Crane" photos in Modifications Gallery